-According to Dr. McClurg, just about everyone can be a good candidate for robotic-assisted surgery.
+According to Dr. Lee, just about everyone can be a good candidate for robotic-assisted surgery.
 In fact, he estimates as many as 95 percent of his patients receive robotic-assisted surgery.

 However, there are those cases in which the option is traditional surgery.

-Dr. McClurg advises patients who need surgery to consult with their physician about the benefits and risks associated with a robotic-assisted procedure and how it compares with other surgical techniques available.
+Dr. Lee advises patients who need surgery to consult with their physician about the benefits and risks associated with a robotic-assisted procedure and how it compares with other surgical techniques available.

 Contact Reid Health to determine if one of their many robotic-assisted surgical systems might be a viable option for your upcoming surgery.